brodsa/findMEreadME/README.md

 - Overview of filled in information in the form to register a new book - next iteration - not needed for MVP. - changed acceptance criteria

+## Added Features - goes in Agile
+new feature: Validation of user input in form: check the year, check the length of description field, same book for the one user.

+member area should be in drop down

 # Technologies
 - [Bootstrap 5.2.3](https://getbootstrap.com/docs/5.2/getting-started/introduction/)
 - [cloudinary](https://cloudinary.com/)